ks1686/NodeJS-AI-Chatbot-Site/README.md

 Obtain your own DePay Widget integration and credit card payment integration

-Generate using SSL a key pair for DePay
+Generate an SSL a key pair for DePay

 Add .env files and modify code to fit your personal details